 This process will be carried out later.
 Indeed, several steps in the re-processing of the whole data set have to be achieved prior to the analysis, in order to work on a "clean" and coherent data sets for each of the 3 frequencies (38, 70 and 120 kHz).
-In this report, we only mention general information on the methods to be used for discrimination purposes.
+In this report, we only mention general information on the method to be used for discrimination purpose.

-The multi-frequency data analysis deals with the different reflection index of a same target according to the frequency of the transducer (fig.3.7.4 i, from previous study).
-It is therefore possible to discriminate plankton and fish by means of "acoustic masks" resulting from the combination of 2 or 3 frequencies (fig.3.7.4 j, from previous study).
+The multi-frequency data analysis deals with the different reflection index of a same target according to the frequency of the transducer (fig.3.7.4i, from previous study).
+It is therefore possible to discriminate plankton and fish by means of "acoustic masks" resulting from the combination of 2 or 3 frequencies (fig.3.7.4j, from previous study).

-Figure 3.7.4 i Target acoustic response vs. frequencies.
+Figure 3.7.4i Target acoustic response vs. frequencies.

-Figure 3.7.4 j (upper left side): upper Mask of EK38 by EK120 with a threshold of -50dB, fish is then removed; (lower left side): lower Mask of EK38 by EK120 with a threshold of -50dB, plankton is then removed cruise" was not optimal.
-Better results would have been achieved with a "gridding oriented" approach.
-However, specific acoustic / fishing operations have been achieved during the cruise (so-called "carrés magiques"), and the whole cruise was an interesting experience especially in the view of future cruises with a similar multi disciplinary approach.
+Figure3.7.4j (upper left side): upper Mask of EK38 by EK120 with a threshold of -50dB, fish is then removed; (lower left side): lower Mask of EK38 by EK120 with a threshold of -50dB, plankton is then removed